About Brian Croft

 Brian Croft is a former fighter pilot with the Canadian Forces.
 Today he is a widely recognized artist whose work emanates from the beautiful locales surrounding Vancouver, British Columbia, Canada.
-He has introduced a historical and heritage perspective into his work and this has become the focal element and trademark of his various collections.
-Brian’s major works are now rendered on canvas and his meticulous research and paint process continues to produce highly detailed and evocative paintings of our past.
+He has introduced a historical and heritage perspective into his work and this has become the trademark and theme of his various collections.
+Brian’s works were rendered initially as watercolour paintings; more recently his major works are acrylic on canvas.
+His meticulous research and paint process continues to produce highly detailed and evocative paintings of our past.
 He resides in Langley, B.C. and has created over 380 works.

 The Langley’s Collection is Brian’s cornerstone watercolour collection.
 It includes images of the pioneering days in the local B.C. towns of Langley Prairie, Milner, Fort Langley and Murrayville.
 Other smaller collections are: